Youth-Avenue-2021/Casino-Number-Gussing-Game/README.md

             cout << "\nPlease enter your bid amount (In *10) : $";
             cin >> betAmountScope;
         } while (betAmountScope % 10 != 0);
     } while (totalAmount < betAmountScope || betAmountScope % 10 != 0);

     cout << "you bet " << betAmountScope << "$" << endl;

-    // decrease betting amount from total balance...
-    // decreasing amount for 1st time and if user loss game then once again cut bet amount from total balance totalAmount -= betAmountScope;
+    // decrease the bidding amount from total balance for the first time if player loses totalAmount -= betAmountScope;
     cout << "\nNow, Your total balance is : " << totalAmount << "$" << endl;
     cout << "you have total 10 maximum chances to guess correct number...!" << endl;

-    // I already defined betAmount in global scop but its decreasing if guess wrong then how could we know howmany bid amount user bitting ? so,... betAmount = betAmountScope;
+    // betamount stores the bid amount i.e., 20-18-16-14-12
+    // betamountscope stores the bidding amount
+    betAmount = betAmountScope;

+    // money decreasing logic:
-    // if user bid 10$ then 1$ cut per wrong guess...
+    // if user bids 10$ then 1$ cuts per wrong guess
-    // if user bid 20$ then 2$ cut per wrong guess...
+    // if user bids 20$ then 2$ cuts per wrong guess
-    // if user bid 30$ then 3$ cut per wrong guess...
+    // if user bids 30$ then 3$ cuts per wrong guess
+    // and so on...
-    // this logic works something like this... decreasingAmount = (betAmountScope / 10);
+    decreasingAmount = (betAmountScope / 10);
     cout << "Decrease " << decreasingAmount << "$ per wrong guess...!" << endl;

-    // generating random number
+    // generate a random number
     srand(time(0));
-    // limit of generating random number between : 1 => 100
+    // limit of random number between : 1 => 100
     int randomNumber = (rand() % 100) + 1;
     // cout << "Random No is : " << randomNumber << endl;

-    // defining this localscop userChoice variable to define which number user guessed ? int userChoice;
+    // local scope variable for player to guess number int userChoice;
     cout << "\nHey " << userName << "!
 Guess a number between 1 to 100 : ";
-    // getting input userChoice number...
     cin >> userChoice;

-    // terminating this loop (do-while) while user guess correct number...
-    // if guessed correct number then break loop and user win game... do {
+    // this do-while loop terminates once player wins by guessing correct number do {
-        // halping to show user, is it guessing lower or higher number than computer-random-number... if (randomNumber < userChoice) {
+        // hint for the player to guess the number if (randomNumber < userChoice) {
-            // halping user to say that you are to close to guess correct number...
-            // and it's different between 10...
+            // hint if guessed number is 10 numbers behind/forword
             if (userChoice - randomNumber < 10) {
                 cout << "good! you are too close please try to guess the correct number...!" << endl;
             }

-            // if user guess wrong number then cut 1$ from betting amount... betAmount -= decreasingAmount;
+            // if wrong guess, decrease n$ from betting amount betAmount -= decreasingAmount;
             cout << "Now your bet amount is : $" << betAmount << endl;
             cout << "Please guess lower number...!" << endl;
             cout << "\nguess again : ";
-            // again input number from user to guess correct number... cin >> userChoice;
+            cin >> userChoice;
         }

-        // also same logic of above...
-        else if (randomNumber > userChoice) {
+        // hint for the player to guess the number else if (randomNumber > userChoice) {
             if (randomNumber - userChoice < 10) {
                 cout << "good! you are too close please try to guess the correct number...!" << endl;